The Acceleration Fund

 Read on to find out more about the process and how to apply.

-Stage 1: Selection of Lead Organisations with an existing project or service to ‘accelerate’
+Stage one: Selection of Lead Organisations with an existing project or service to ‘accelerate’

 Stage two: Team formation and joint funding application

-Throughout July and August project videos from the lead organisations selected at stage 1 will be promoted to the sector, via our online channels to prospective partners.
-Lead organisations and prospective partners can begin to co-produce business cases ready for submission at stage 2.
+Throughout July and August project videos from the lead organisations selected at Stage one will be promoted to the sector, via our online channels to prospective partners.
+Lead organisations and prospective partners can begin to co-produce business cases ready for submission at Stage two.

 Key dates to take note of